sallyblockchain/Coursera-PML-Quantified-Self-Project/README.md

-Coursera-PML-Quantified-Self-Project
+Practical Machine Learning Project - Quantified Self Data Analysis
 ====================================
-## Practical Machine Learning Project - Quantified Self Data Analysis
+## Assignment

 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self movement – a group of